 Symptoms of meningiomas depend on which part of the brain is compressed and thus on the tumor’s location (see Table: Symptoms of Meningiomas by Site).
 Midline tumors in the elderly can cause dementia with few other focal neurologic findings.

 For asymptomatic small meningiomas, particularly in older adults, monitoring with serial neuroimaging is sufficient.

 Symptomatic or enlarging meningiomas should be excised if possible.
-If they are large, encroach on blood vessels (usually surrounding veins), or are close to critical brain areas (eg, brain stem), surgery may cause more damage than the tumor and is thus deferred.
+In the following cases, surgery may cause more damage than the tumor and is thus deferred: